Explorer¶

 # ? * combined usage

-attribute:gua?ce* // ? matches n , * matches yun
+attribute:gua?ce* // ? matches n ,* matches yun

 # Mixed * usage

-attribute:gua*e* // First * matches nc , second * matches yun
+attribute:gua*e* // First * matches nc, second * matches yun

-Special Character Search Processing¶
+Special Character Search Handling¶

 In the Explorer, some characters have special meanings, such as space